kjxlau/primerdesign/README.md

 (3) No of degenerate bases

-(4) The percent cutoff for no of mutations allowed acrossed sequences
+(4) The percent cutoff for no of mutations allowed acrossed sequences (recommended: <0.2)

 The script will shortlist all potential sequences that are good primer candidates.